Brixton Artists Collective: 1990–2005

 After a change in the management, the gallery fell under a new directorship with a renewed relationship with the London Borough of Lambeth Council.
 Artists included David Emmanuel Noel, Salome Smeaton Russell, Paul Jones and Ajamu X. The collective supported greater inclusion and diversity in the representation of exhibitions, talks and events, also involving members of the local community.
 Among exhibitions mounted were From Where I Stand, the first exhibition featuring black male artists.
 It ceased to be an open collective in the early 1990s but continued as a gallery and craft space until 2005 when it closed.

 A comprehensive history of the Collective period can be found in Brixton Calling!
 Then & Now: Brixton Artist Gallery & Brixton Artists Collective and Women's Work: Two Years in the Life of a Women Artists Group, Brixton Art Gallery, 1986.
+An archive of material including catalogues, photographs, posters, artist's CVs and a scale model of the original Gallery made by Guy Burch are in the Tate Archive.
+Andrew Hurman, a co-director from 1983-86 published an illustrated history of those years.

 The gallery was a place for those unable to access mainstream spaces to show their work.
 Well known names who exhibited often very early in their careers include Mona Hartoum, Zarina Bhimji, Sutapa Biswas, Sokari Douglas Camp, Cathy de Monchaux, Rotimi Fani-Kayode, Jamie Reid, Tina Keane, Sandra Lahire, Peter Kennard, Julie Umerle, Rasheed Araeen, Gavin Jantjes, Hew Locke, Mary Kelly and David Medalla.